secfree/ntfy/README.md

 The original main project is here: [dschep/ntfy](https://github.com/dschep/ntfy).

-I implemented send messages by `mailx`.
-Because in a company internal domain, use the `mailx` command to send messages it the most convenient and secure way, whitout leak data outside the internal domain.
+I implemented sending messages by `mailx`.
+Because in a company internal domain, use the `mailx` command to send messages is the most convenient and secure way, whitout leak data outside the internal domain.

 ## Dependency